jzombie/rust-simd-r-drive/bindings/python/README.md

 ### `.delete(key: bytes) -> None`

-Marks an entry as deleted.
+Marks an entry as deleted and no longer available to be read.
 The file remains append-only; use Rust-side compaction if needed.

 ### `.exists(key: bytes) -> bool`